 gtsenergis.pl |

-Sum across these twenty-eight operator zones: 9,005,359 hostnames — 40.5% of the entire observable .pl namespace.
+Sum across these twenty-eight operator zones: 10,514,850 hostnames — 35.9% of the entire observable .pl namespace.
 The shape of this aggregate matches the reality of Poland's broadband market: per UKE filings and Omdia's Poland Country Regulation Overview 2025, Orange Polska holds roughly 25% of fixed-broadband revenue, the Polsat Plus Group (Plus / Netia / Cyfrowy Polsat / Dialog) takes the high teens, Vectra and Multimedia together hold a similar share, and a long tail of regional cable, ISP, and wireless-internet providers — INEA, Toya, Asta-Net, Sileman, Telpol, Gawex, Euro-Net, Dolsat — hold roughly 36% of subscribers under the heading "other."
 The .pl namespace mirrors that fragmentation almost perfectly.
+The most notable mover since the original edition is plus.pl (Polsat Plus Group's mobile rDNS zone), which nearly tripled from 342,973 to 952,972 hostnames to become the fourth-largest apex in the entire namespace — consistent with Plus expanding PTR coverage across its mobile and fixed-wireless IP pools.

 NASK: State Research Institute With a Hybrid Mandate